ucrparlay/ppopp25-graph-workshop/abstracts.markdown

 I am an Assistant Professor in the Department of Computer Science at the University of Maryland, College Park, and a research scientist at Google Research with the Graph Mining team.
 I obtained my Ph.D. from Carnegie Mellon University, where I was advised by Guy Blelloch, and was a postdoc at MIT working with Julian Shun.
 I am broadly interested in efficient and practical parallel algorithms, e.g., for parallel clustering and parallel graph processing.
 I am also interested in models of parallel computation motivated by emerging hardware and exploring these models theoretically and practically.

+### **Recent Advances and Challenges in Parallel Graph Algorithms**

+In this talk, we will provide a very brief overview of our recent work on various topics, including single-source shortest paths (SPAA'21), strong connectivity (JACM'20, SIGMOD'23), biconnectivity (PPoPP'23, Best Paper), breadth-first search (SPAA'24), k-core (SIGMOD'25), and more.
+We will discuss the challenges faced by existing parallel solutions, particularly regarding space efficiency and synchronization efficiency.
+Additionally, we will introduce our recent graph library, graph benchmarks, and a student competition targeting on graph challenges.

+Biography:

+Yan Gu is an Assistant Professor in the Computer Science and Engineering (CSE) Department at UC Riverside.
+He completed his PhD at Carnegie Mellon University in 2018 and his Bachelor’s degree at Tsinghua University in 2012.
+Before joining UCR, he spent one year as a postdoc at MIT.
+His research interest lies in designing simple and efficient algorithms with strong theoretical guarantees and good practical performance.
+He is a recipient of the NSF CAREER Award and the Google Research Scholar Program in 2024.
+He has won the Best Paper Awards at PPoPP'23 and ESA'23, the Best Paper Runner-up at VLDB'23, and the Outstanding Paper Awards at SPAA'24 and SPAA'20.

 ### **Randomized numerical linear algebra for graphs?**